A Chore Chart for Kids is a template that parents can use to indicate the chores that their children should do based on their ages.

 When it comes to rewarding, parents can alternate allowances with earning privileges.
 This means that children can get what they want as a form of reward for completing their chores.
 This may include getting toys, using the phone, or getting a computer.
 However, it is not advisable to use food as a reward as it may lead to bad eating habits.

-Note: Whatever choice a parent decides on when it comes to rewards and chores for the kids should be marked on the chore chart so as to encourage them.
+Whatever choice a parent decides on when it comes to rewards and chores for the kids should be marked on the chore chart so as to encourage them.

-Importance of Assigning Chores to Kids
+Importance of Assigning them to Kids

 Life skills

-Chores are important to kids as they help them develop life skills.
+These are important to kids as they help them develop life skills.
 Children will be able to give back to you as their parents and feel more connected to the family when asked to participate in completing chores.
 In addition, they become more responsible beings since they are being held accountable for completing certain chores.

-With chores, children will learn how to survive and function independently in the outside world without their parents’ presence.
+Children will learn how to survive and function independently in the outside world without their parents’ presence.

 Self-esteem